Certifiable Lower Bounds of Wigner Negativity Volume and Non-Gaussian Entanglement with Conditional Displacement Gates: Weak-dispersive Regime and Conditional Displacement Gates

 from which ${\tr}[\rho D(\vec{\xi})] = \ev{\sigma_x} + i \ev{\sigma_y}$ can be obtained.
 This is the characteristic function of $\rho$, which is related to its Wigner function by a Fourier transform \cite{WignerReview}

-The ECD gate time is of order $\sim [\chi\max_t\abs{\varepsilon(t)}]^{-1}$, so measuring each point of the characteristic function can be orders of magnitude faster than the $\sim \chi^{-1}$ of displaced parity gates required for the Wigner function \cite{ECDgate,displacedParity}.
+Implementations of CD gates have demonstrated their gate times to be orders of magnitude faster than the $\sim \chi^{-1}$ of displaced parity gates required for Wigner function measurements \cite{ionCDgate,ECDgate,CNODgate,displacedParity}.

-Both the characteristic and Wigner functions provide complete tomographic information of the cavity state, and entanglement can be deduced by obtaining either fully.
-However, as full tomography is an expensive procedure, it is desirable to deduce entanglement from just a few measurements.
-The rest of this work introduces a non-Gaussian entanglement witness based on measurements of the characteristic function, and hence one that can be easily implemented with ECD gates.
+Both characteristic and Wigner functions provide complete tomographic information of the cavity state, from which entanglement can be inferred.
+However, as full tomography is an expensive procedure, it is often desirable to certify entanglement from just a few measurements.